Published on September 12, 2018

 Please remember the opinions expressed on Patient Power are not necessarily the views of our sponsors, contributors, partners or Patient Power.
 Our discussions are not a substitute for seeking medical advice or care from your own doctor.
 That’s how you’ll get care that’s most appropriate for you.

 Hello from Carlsbad, California, near San Diego.
 I’m Andrew Schorr from Patient Power.
 Welcome to today’s Patient Empowerment Network program, clinical trials myth busters and actionable advice, resources for knocking down obstacles to trial participation.
-I wanna thank the companies that have provided financial support for this program.
+I want to thank the companies that have provided financial support for this program.
 They have no editorial control, but we definitely thank them for their support.
 Those supporters are AbbVie Incorporated, Astellas, Celgene Corporation, and Novartis.

 Okay.
 We have a lot to talk about.
 First of all, I’ll just say I’ve been in two clinical trials; one Phase II many years ago at MD Anderson for the leukemia I have, chronic lymphocytic leukemia.
 And that gave me tomorrow’s medicine today.
 It worked, but I had travel far to do it and there were costs involved.